Pamela Wruble, Ph.D.

 B.A.
 Special Education & Elementary Education, Mercyhurst University, Erie PA

-Currently in the last stages of the dissertation process, hoping to defend sometime this fall.
-Dissertation focuses on “School-Based Referrals to the Juvenile Court: Prevalence and Characteristics in Several States” Investigated school-based referrals to the juvenile courts as an element of the School-to-Prison Pipeline.
-Examined the likelihood of school-based juvenile court referrals and rate of dismissal of these referrals in several states using race and special education status as predictors.
+Dr. Pamela C. Wruble is a Visiting Assistant Professor of Special Education at Loyola University Maryland.
+Her research interests include the School-to-Prison Pipeline, special education services in juvenile detention, adult correctional education, juvenile justice issues, disability studies and teacher education.
+Dr. Wruble’s doctoral dissertation study “School-Based Referrals to the Juvenile Court: Prevalence and Characteristics in Several States” investigated school-based referrals to the juvenile courts as an element of the School-to-Prison Pipeline.
+The study specifically examined the likelihood of school-based juvenile court referrals and rate of dismissal of these referrals in several states using race and special education status as predictors.

 Graduate teaching at the University of Maryland (2012-2015); Pre-service teacher supervisor, University of Maryland (2013-2015); 6 years as a secondary Emotional Support Teacher, Pittsburgh PA (2006-2012).